-Completing the forth column - from the cucurbitales to the capparales.
+Completing the forth column - the Monocots Column 4 - the Graminales and the Zingibirales.
 Following the brutal Column-Three attempt to utterly sever the connection to the feminine, in column 4 the process of separation is more balanced and mature; whereby the Ego, with its awakening masculinity, seeks to maintain a balanced dialog with the nurturing counterpart.
 The process involves a gradual separation from the mother and family, all the while striving to preserve balance in the realm of emotion (giving and receiving, existential security) and body (nervous and digestive system).

 The Ego development in Dilleniidae faces these uncertainties: Am I ready to mature?
 Have I obtained an adequate foundation of living?
 Are all my needs met so that I am able to continue to